The Senior School (Years 10 to 12) equips students with the knowledge, experience and confidence to pursue their

 All students learn through the International Baccalaureate (IB) curriculum framework until Year 10.

-In Years 11 and 12, students select from three distinct pathways – the Victorian Certificate of Education (VCE), the IB Diploma Program (IB DP).
+In Years 11 and 12, students select from two distinct pathways – the Victorian Certificate of Education (VCE) or the IB Diploma Program (IB DP).
 Teachers, Heads of Learning and career counsellors guide each student in their pathway and subject selection to ensure they make the best decision based on their strengths, interests and career aspirations.
 Close to half of the Senior School cohort elects to choose the IB DP pathway and half undertake the VCE.

 Characterised by its educational flexibility and breadth of choice, the VCE is a challenging course that allows students to tailor their studies to suit their passions and abilities.